 - An agreement on German-Chinese cooperation in the area of banking regulation, signed by the China Banking and Insurance Regulatory Commission (CBIRC) and the German Federal Financial Supervisory Authority (BaFin)

 - An agreement on cooperation in the area of securities trading, signed by the China Securities Regulatory Commission (CSRC) and BaFin

 - A Memorandum of Understanding (MoU), signed by the Bundesbank and the People’s Bank of China in the presence of Liu He and Olaf Scholz

-To conclude, Vice-Premier Liu He and Finance Minister Olaf Scholz made a joint statement to the press [PDF, 70KB] .
+To conclude, Vice-Premier Liu He and Finance Minister Olaf Scholz made a Joint Statement of the 2nd China-Germany High Level Financial Dialogue [pdf, 70KB] .